Admiralty station (MTR): Usage and overcrowding

 Admiralty and North Point are the only cross-platform interchange stations on Hong Kong Island between lines serving it and Kowloon in the MTR system.
 It is also the only interchange station for the South Island line.
 Despite trains departing at capacity (every 2.1 minutes), commuters frequently have to board the second or even the third train when changing lines.
 The situation deteriorated following fare cuts following the MTR–KCR merger.

 Temporary measures are undertaken during peak hours, including the deployment of additional station assistants, adjustment of escalator directions and making pacifying announcements by local celebrities.
 During evening peak hours, some Tsuen Wan line trains are taken out of service at Central, and placed back into service at Admiralty, in order to relieve the demand at Admiralty.

-In the long term, the existing signalling system of Tsuen Wan line will be upgraded by Thales Transport & Security in 2018.
+The existing signalling system of Tsuen Wan line was planned to be upgraded by Thales Transport & Security in 2018 for long-term use.